HonuRobotics/dockwater/README.md

 This project includes the following:

-1. Project-specific development container Dockerfiles, many of wich use ROS and Gazebo.
+1. Project-specific development container Dockerfiles, many of which use ROS and Gazebo.
 1. Bash scripts to build images and run/join containers for interactive development environment - a thin wrapper for [rocker](https://github.com/osrf/rocker) functions.
 1. Documentation on common use-cases for developing inside of docker containers.